howardmann/Tutorials/functional_js.md

 ```

 ### C. Functional
-Finally we can compare an imperative and object-oriented approach to a functional approach.
-Here we will create two functions, the first capitalizeWord whose job as it suggests will be to capitalize one word and another function mapString who will take two arguments being a function and string to iterate through.
+Finally we can compare the above approaches to a functional approach.
+Here we will create two functions, the first ```capitalizeWord``` whose job as it suggests will be to capitalize one word and another function ```mapString``` who will take two arguments being a function and string to iterate through.
 The mapString function will then split the string, iterate through and call on the function it was given.

 Let's see this in code
 ```javascript